ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServerCompact/readme.md

   </entityFramework>
 </configuration>
 ````
-If you use App.Config with a .NET Core / .NET 5 or later app, you must register the DbProviderFactory in code once:
+If you use App.Config with a .NET app, you must register the DbProviderFactory in code once:

 ````csharp
 DbProviderFactories.RegisterFactory(SqlCeProviderServices.ProviderInvariantName, SqlServerCe.SqlCeProviderFactory.Instance);